 - Where should I take the prerequisite courses?

-- Do prerequisite courses have to be completed within the past 5 years?
+- Do prerequisite courses have to be completed within the past five years?

 - Can someone evaluate my transcripts before I apply to determine if my coursework will transfer into the program?